 Due to Covid-19, we have reduced personnel at the offices of the Sylva Foundation and our premises at the Sylva Wood Centre.
 Emails and phone messages are being checked but please allow a little longer than usual to receive a response.

 Please do not arrange a formal visit without first checking with us.
 Members of the public are free to enjoy our network of permitted paths through the Future Forest as usual.

-The British Woodlands Survey 2020 (BWS2020) was launched in April 2020 and remains open until the end of June.
+The British Woodlands Survey 2020 (BWS2020) was launched in April 2020 and remains open until the 19th July.
 In our new survey, we want to understand any changes in awareness, action and aspiration among previous respondents, and hopefully reach even more landowners, land managers, agents, and businesses who have an interest in our trees and forests.

 BWS2020 comes five years after the groundbreaking British Woodlands Survey of 2015, which explored awareness, action and aspiration among Britain's forestry community in relation to environmental change.
 Recent British Woodland Surveys have reached those responsible for managing one-fifth of all UK woodland area, and the results have influenced policy and practice at the highest levels.

 BWS2020 is funded by the Forestry Commission.
 The survey is supported by the Forestry and Climate Change Working Group whose members include representatives from Confor, Country Land & Business Association, Defra, Forestry Commission, Forest Research, Future Trees Trust, Institute of Chartered Foresters, Natural England, Pryor and Rickett, Royal Forestry Society, Sylva Foundation, Tilhill, Tree Council, Woodland Heritage and Woodland Trust.